openharmony/docs/en/application-dev/reference/native-apis/_native_window.md

 **Deprecated**

 This function is deprecated since API version 10.
-No substitute function is provided.
+No substitute is provided.

 ### OH_NativeWindow_NativeWindowSetMetaDataSet()